crim-ca/classification/README.md

 An example would be a cloud mask raster that stores values that represent image conditions in each pixel.

 `classification:bitfields` is for classes that are stored in fields of continuous bits within the pixel's value.
-Files using this strategy are commonly given the name 'bitmask' or 'bit index'.
+Files using this strategy are commonly given the name 'bit mask' or 'bit index'.
 The values stored are the integer representation of the bits in the field when summed as an isolated string.
 Bits are always read right to left.
 The position of the first bit in a field is given by its offset.
 Therefore the first (rightmost) bit is at offset zero.